-- Car loan – if you are trying to buy a new vehicle, opting for car finance through the dealership you work with can help you get approved more easily because the loan is secured against the car you purchase, which may increase your chances of approval even with fair credit.
+- Car loan: If you are in the market for a new vehicle, obtaining car finance through the dealership you are working with can be advantageous.
+The loan is secured against the car you purchase, which may increase your chances of approval even with fair credit.

 What do I need to apply for a personal loan with fair credit?

 When applying for a personal loan with fair credit, you'll typically need to gather and provide several documents and pieces of information to support your application.
 Here's a list of what you may need:

 - Personal identification: A valid government-issued identification document, such as a driver's license, passport, or ID card.